 My First HI-FI

 Finishing

-I debated what color to paint the MDF, trying not to chose anything too polarizing.
-I decided to go with just sanding sealer to promote the ongoing theme of transparancy and understanding of inner workings.
+I debated what color to paint the MDF, trying not to choose anything too polarizing.
+I decided to go with just sanding sealer to promote the ongoing theme of transparency and understanding of inner workings.

 ❹ Construction